iFR-ACSO/casos/README.md

 creates a zero-degree polynomial which corresponds to the `n × n` identity matrix.

 #### Indeterminate variables & monomials
 CaΣoS distinguishes between *indeterminate* variables (symbols in a polynomial sense) and *symbolic* variables (variables in an optimization sense).
-The following syntax creates polynomials that correspond to (vectors of) indeterminate degrees and monomial expressions.
+The following syntax creates polynomials that correspond to (vectors of) indeterminate variables and monomial expressions.

 ```
 casos.PS('x','y',...)